IHTSDO/SNOMEDCT-Languages/README.md

 ## SNOMED CT Computable Languages

-This repository contains the formal syntax and valid example files for each computable language in the SNOMED CT Family of Languages.
+This repository contains the formal syntax, example parser, and valid example files for each computable language in the SNOMED CT Family of Languages.

 The SNOMED CT Family of Languages currently includes:
 * **SNOMED CT Compositional Grammar** - used to represent SNOMED CT expressions.
 The SNOMED CT Compositional Grammar Specification and Guide is available at [www.snomed.org/compgrammar]([http://www.snomed.org/compgrammar]).